speedment/speedment-doc/pages/datastore.md

 {% include prev_next.html %}

 ## What is DataStore?
-The Speedment Enterprise DataStore is a proprietary module for Speedment that stores database entities in-memory, allowing database queries to be performed extremely fast, utilizing the Java 8 Stream API to the fullest.
+The Speedment HyperStream `DataStore` is included in a proprietary module for Speedment that stores database entities in-JVM-memory, allowing database queries to be performed extremely fast, utilizing the Java 8 Stream API to the fullest.

-A Stream does not describe any details about how data is retrieved, in fact this is delegated to the framework defining the pipeline source and termination.
-There is nothing in the design of a stream entailing data must come from a SQL query.
-This fact is used by Speedment Enterprise that contains an in-JVM-memory analytics engine called DataStore, allowing streams to connect directly to RAM instead of remote databases.
+A `Stream` does not describe any details about how data is retrieved, in fact this is delegated to the framework defining the pipeline source and termination.
+There is nothing in the design of a `Stream` entailing data must come from a SQL query.
+This fact is used by `DataStore` which allows streams to connect directly to RAM instead of remote databases.

-The engine provides streams with exactly the same API semantics as for databases but will execute queries with orders of magnitude lower latencies.
+The engine provides streams through exactly the same API semantics as for databases but will execute queries with orders of magnitude lower latencies.
 This creates a new way to write high performance data applications whereby the actual source-of-truth can remain with an existing database.
-It is possible to provision terabytes of data in the JVM with no garbage collection impact because data is stored off heap and can optionally be mapped to SSD files.
+It is possible to provision terabytes of data in the JVM with no garbage collection impact because data is stored off-heap and can optionally be mapped to SSD files.
 Streams can have a latency well under one microsecond.
 Comparing this to a traditional application with a database connection, just the TCP round-trip delay in a high-performance network is hardly ever under 40 microseconds and then database latency and data transfer times have to be added on top.

-Thus, the DataStore module is best suited for read-intensive applications, like analytics.
+Thus, the `DataStore` module is best suited for read-intensive applications, like analytics.

 ## Enabling DataStore
-In order to use DataStore you need a commercial Speedment license or a trial license key.
-Download a free trial license using the Speedment [Initializer](https://www.speedment.com/initializer/).
+In order to use DataStore you need a Speedment HyperStream license or a trial license key.
+Download a free trial license using the Speedment [Initializer](https://www.speedment.com/initializer/) or use HyperStream for Free with databases up to 500 MB.

-The DataStore module needs to be referenced both in your pom.xml file and in you application.
+The `DataStore` module needs to be referenced both in your pom.xml file and in you application.

 ### POM File
 Use the [Initializer](https://www.speedment.com/initializer/) to get a POM-file template.
 To use DataStore, add it as a dependency to the speedment-enterprise-maven-plugin and mention it as a component: